DhanrajTiwari/Hotel-booking-analysis/README.md

 All personally identifying information has been removed from the data.
 And also required things have been done for the given dataset.

-Doing an Exploratory Data Analysis in a given dataset.
+Conclusion

 Built this data analysis model by using some plotting techniques.
 And analysed model using Barplot, Subplot, and Pie Graph.